icon-project/documentation/howto/how-to-set-the-policy-for-the-transaction-fee.md

     * If this method is invoked multiple times, the last proportion value will be used.

 ### SCORE Example
+Below example SCORE pays the full or partial transaction fee that is required to invoke the `setValue` method for the registered users.

-The following example sets the fee sharing proportion according to the white list that can be set separately.
-If the transaction sender (`self.tx.origin`) is in the white list, some or all of the transaction fees will be charged to the SCORE as much as the proportion value set in the white list.
+The following example sets the fee sharing proportion according to the whitelist that can be set separately.
+If the transaction sender (`self.tx.origin`) is in the whitelist, part of the transaction fees will be charged to the SCORE as per the proportion value set in the whitelist.

 ```python
 from iconservice import *